Information about Pravastatin

 How pravastatin works

-Pravastatin blocks an enzyme (HMG-CoA-reductase) that is required in the body to make cholesterol.
-As a result, it lowers the level of cholesterol in the body.
+Pravastatin is a lipid-lowering medication (statin).
+It works by blocking an enzyme (HMG-CoA-reductase) that is required in the body to make cholesterol.
+It thus lowers "bad" cholesterol (LDL), triglycerides and raises "good" cholesterol (HDL).

 Common side effects of pravastatin

 Headache, Stomach pain, Constipation, Muscle pain, Feeling sick, Weakness, Dizziness, Increased glucose level in blood